artificialarea/DSA-Arrays/README.md

 ## 3. Exploring the pop() method

+Array { length: 12, _capacity: 39, ptr: 15 }
+ We popped 3 times which decreased the length by 3

 <br />

 ## 4. Understanding more about how arrays work
+First Item - 10
+String prints as NaN because Array is defined as holding Floats only Resize makes the array capable of holding more values by trippling in hopes that we don't need to do it often.
 <br />

 ## 5. URLify a string